 In the past, you could sail to San Andrés with various charters from Colombia, Nicaragua, Costa Rica and Panama.
 Nowadays the long voyage it is too dangerous because of pirates and other criminals partly controlling the waters.
 Therefore, the only real option to reach the island is by airplane.
 The best deals for plane tickets are probably those of Avianca or Copa Airlines.
 Both of these airlines offer frequent flights from various cities in Colombia to San Andres.

 Where to go next?

 Medellin: Feeling in need of the buzz of the city after all that lying on the beach?
-Why not take a flight to everbody’s favourite Colombian city, once a notorious drug playground for infamous drug lord Pablo Excobar, now a modern, progressive city with lots to offer!
+Why not take a flight to everyone’s favourite Colombian city, once a notorious drug playground for infamous drug lord Pablo Escobar, now a modern, progressive city with lots to offer!
 This city of eternal spring is not to be missed.